raspberrypilearning/smart-assistant/en/step_5.md

-## Use the machine learning model in Scratch
+## Create the assistant

-Now update your Scratch program to include your machine learning model instead of a rules-based approach.
+Now that your model can distinguish between commands, you can use it in a Scratch program to create your virtual assistant.

 --- task ---
 + Click on the **< Back to project** link.